Here’s a quick guide to mine Monero with your GPUs & CPUs:

 Mining crypto and holding it is similar to the old adage of buying low and selling high—except that most buyers don’t understand technical analysis and do this at the wrong times, meaning they’re buying high (during parabolic price increases) and selling low (during what could be normal price corrections on continued upward trends).

 However, buying gear and mining cryptocurrency with it allows you to have an income-producing asset in the gear itself, with aftermarket resale values holding very well and even appreciating.
-GPUs purchased for mining in 2015 and 2016 were often sold at a profit in 2017 due to such high demand in the market!
+GPUs purchased for mining in 2015 and 2016 were often sold at a profit in 2017 due to the high demand in the market at that time.

 These figures will change based on when you run this analysis, but for the purposes of this example, we would net roughly $1 per day per GPU, depending on the model and configuration.